 Keyword rankings tell you where your website is positioned on search engine results pages (SERPs) for a specific search term.
 The first organic search result (not including the featured snippet) is position one.
 You might rank number three for “hotel near Seattle airport” and number seven for “Seattle hotel,” for example.

 If your keyword ranking is steadily climbing for a particular search term, you’ll know your SEO efforts are effective.
-If a page seems to have plateaued with a ranking of 20, you’ll need to adjust your tactics to gain visibility.
+If a page seems to have plateaued around position 20, you’ll need to adjust your tactics to gain visibility.

-Higher rankings are associated with more click-throughs, so be sure to track this search KPI for keywords that are the most important to your business.
-Search results are constantly shifting depending on algorithm changes and your competitors’ tactics, so this metric will also help you keep tabs on where you stand.
+Higher rankings are associated with more click-throughs, so track this for keywords that are the most important to your business.
+Search results shift constantly due to algorithm changes and your competitors’ tactics, so this metric will also help you keep tabs on where you stand.

 To track keyword rankings, use a free SEO tool such as Google Search Console, which you can also connect to GA.
-Paid tools, such as Semrush and Ahrefs, can also provide detailed insights into search engine ranking.
+Paid tools, such as Semrush and Ahrefs, provide more detailed tracking, including historical trends and competitor comparisons.

 3. Conversions

 Conversions are actions you want customers to take on your website, such as buying a product, downloading a white paper, or signing up for a free trial.
-This is an important KPI in SEO because attracting visitors isn’t enough — you need to turn them into leads or customers.
+This is one of the most important KPIs for SEO because attracting visitors alone isn’t enough; you need to turn them into leads or customers.

-A low conversion rate on key pages may indicate the content is confusing to the reader or there’s a usability issue.
+A low conversion rate on key pages may indicate that the content is confusing to the reader or that there’s a usability issue.
 It could also mean you’re attracting the wrong target audience.

 4. Cost per Acquisition (CPA)

 Cost per acquisition (CPA) tells you how much you spent to land one new customer.
-You can measure this KPI for different channels, such as pay-per-click, social media, and organic search.
+You can measure this KPI for SEO across different channels, such as pay-per-click, social media, and organic search.

-To use GA to track CPA, assign a cost to each conversion and customize a metric in your reporting that divides the cost by the relevant conversions.
+To track CPA in GA4, assign a monetary value to each conversion event and build a custom report that divides total cost by conversions.

 5. Organic Visibility